MINHN98/cs261-assignment-2/README.md

 Importantly, you may only use the functions prototyped in `stack.h` to interface with your two stacks, and you may not access the underlying data directly.
 Also, make sure your queue-from-stacks implementation does not have any memory leaks!

+> Hint: think of one stack as an "inbox" and one stack as an "outbox".

 ## 3. Implement a stack using two queues

 In the files `queue.h` and `queue.c`, a simple queue data structure is implemented.
 For the third part of this assignment, you will use two instances of this queue data structure to implement a stack.
 The interface of your stack-from-queues is defined in `stack_from_queues.h`, and you must complete each of the functions implementing the stack-from-queues in `stack_from_queues.c`.
 Each of the functions in `stack_from_queues.c` has a function header comment that describes more precisely how it should behave.

 Importantly, you may only use the functions prototyped in `queue.h` to interface with your two queues, and you may not access the underlying data directly.
 Also, make sure your stack-from-queues implementation does not have any memory leaks!

-Hint: there are two possible implementations of the queue-from-stacks, one with an expensive pop operation and an efficient push operation, and one with an expensive push operation and an efficient pop operation.
+> Hint: there are two possible implementations of the queue-from-stacks, one with an expensive pop operation and an efficient push operation, and one with an expensive push operation and an efficient pop operation.
+Whichever of these you choose to implement, the key is knowing where in your two queues the most recently pushed element is.

 ## Testing your work